asunapg/scarval/docs/How-to-deploy.md

 * [Spinnaker]
 * MySQL (5.6 or later)

-To use this version of Chaos Monkey, you must be using [Spinnaker] to manage your applications.
+To use this version of scarval, you must be using [Spinnaker] to manage your applications.
 Spinnaker is the continuous delivery platform that we use at Netflix.

-Chaos Monkey also requires a MySQL-compatible database, version 5.6 or later.
+scarval also requires a MySQL-compatible database, version 5.6 or later.

 [Spinnaker]: http://www.spinnaker.io/

 ## Build

-To build Chaos Monkey on your local machine (requires the Go toolchain).
+To build scarval on your local machine (requires the Go toolchain).

 ```